phidatahq/phidata/README.md

 Features:
 - Define your data products as code.
-- Build a data platform with dev and prd environments.
+- Build a data platform with dev and production environments.
 - Manage tables as python objects and build a data lake as code.
 - Run Airflow and Superset locally on docker and production on aws.
 - Manage everything in 1 codebase using engineering best practices.